defold/doc/docs/en/faq/faq.md

 : Yes, the Defold engine and editor with full functionality is completely free of charge.
 No hidden costs, fees or royalties.
 Just free.
 And we will not start to charge for anything after the beta period.

 Why on earth would King give Defold away?
 : This may seem out of the ordinary, that a commercial game company releases its core technology for free, but here’s how we see it: the more people who use Defold, the better the engine will be.
 By releasing Defold to the community, _everyone_​ can help making Defold better, by creating tutorials, by finding bugs, improving the documentation, and much more.
-And since King uses Defold internally, every day – the better the engine gets, the happier our internal developers will be.
+And since King uses Defold internally, every day---the better the engine gets, the happier our internal developers will be.
 We believe great tech attracts great talent.
-All in all, we believe this ultimately leads to better games – not only for us at King, but for all game developers.
+All in all, we believe this ultimately leads to better games---not only for us at King, but for all game developers.

   That’s it.
-And that’s what we’re all about – making and celebrating great games and the amazing people creating them.
+And that’s what we’re all about---making and celebrating great games and the amazing people creating them.

 How long will you support Defold?
 : We are deeply committed to Defold.
 Teams at King game studios all over the world are creating games made with Defold and have been doing it for years.
 It is not going away.

 Can I trust Defold for professional development?
-: Yes, we believe in "eating your own dogfood" and use it ourselves at King to develop almost all of our new game IP:s.
+: Yes, we believe in "eating your own dogfood".
+Here at King several of our game teams use the same version you have access to.
+Everyone downloads Defold from the same locations and get updates the same way.

 Why do I have to store my games on Defold's servers?
-: Starting with Defold editor 2 you can store your games wherever you want.
+: You don't have to.
+Starting with Defold editor 2 you can store your games wherever you want.
 Defold was originally designed to be a complete turnkey service, including collaboration tools and storage.
 There are benefits to using our servers and we will continue to supply value to those who do use it through the dashboard.
 However, we realize that some users prefer other storage providers and we are working on supporting that.

   If you are tech-savvy, there is a workaround available.
 See https://forum.defold.com/t/howto-alternative-project-hosting/1309[this HOWTO on our forum].

+What kind of user tracking are you doing?
+: We log anonymous usage data from our websites and the Defold editor in order to improve our services and product.
+The editor application also sends error reports to Sentry.io whenever a runtime exception is thrown.

+  If you choose to use our analytics service, we gather anonymous usage data of your game for you.
+This data includes the number of installs, players as well as retention data.
+We see the same data about your games as you do.

 Who made Defold?
 : Defold was created by Ragnar Svensson and Christian Murray.
 They started working on the engine, editor and servers in 2009.
 King and Defold started a partnership in 2013 and King acquired Defold in 2014.
 Read the full story [here](/about-us).